11 Corny Phrases and Words That Are Common in English

-So why should you learn this “uncool” and silly slang?
+Why should you learn “uncool” and silly slang?
 Well, for one thing, it is incredibly fun!
 You can use them to lighten the mood (make things less serious) in a conversation and to joke around with native speakers.

-It can help your conversational skills to understand that these words and phrases are often not being used seriously.
+It helps your conversational skills to understand that these words and phrases are often not being used seriously.
 Also, they are likely to be understood and used by people of all ages.

 Finally, this kind of slang lets you look closer at English-language culture and see what makes it fun and unique!